foudfou/FireTray/README.md

 * Firetray temporarily unsets:
   * the `tabs.warnOnClose` built-in preference, which otherwise disrupts the handeling of the close event
   * `mail.biff.show_tray_icon` for mail applications
-* Experimental non-customizable keyboard shortcut for hiding all windows set to: `accel-shift-w`

 References
 ----------